nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

-# Verification Walkthrough: Placement & Layout
+# Verification Walkthrough: Placement & Layout & Dynamic Color & State & Hover

 ## Goal
-Verify the "My List" button is correctly placed at the end of the row (as a sibling) and stays on the same line.
+Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, and **hover style is correct**.

 ## Prerequisites
 - Chrome Browser